-One last fashion blogger rounds out our list of the highest-paid social media influencers.
-Julie Sarinana, the blogger behind Sincerely Jules, is thought to bring in around $10,000 per post.
+Julie is also a fashion blogger.
+She is the creator and founder of the blog and clothing brand, Sincerely Jules.
+According to Net Worth Spot, she is thought to bring in around $5 million per year from her brands and sponsorships.
 In addition to working with brands through sponsorships, she also has her own line of clothing.